MMA-HHG/MMA/Hankel/README.md

 Let us clarify the phase issues, which are complex due to the two origins of the phase and the reference frame.
 Assume there is a homogeneous medium and only linear dispersion given by $n_{\mathrm{IR}}=1+\chi_{\mathrm{IR}}$ (for the driver) and $n_{\mathrm{XUV}}=1+\chi_{\mathrm{XUV}}$ (for the harmonics).
 Next, the phase given by the reference frame $[\cdot]_{F{v}}$ is $\omega z /v$.
 Both, the IR-phase and the frame-related phase, are encoded in $[\widehat{\partial_t j}]_{F_{v}}$.
 In total $$ \Phi_{\text{total}} = \Phi - \mathrm{arg} \left( [\widehat{\partial_t j}]_{F_{v}}\right) = \Phi -\frac{\omega n_{\mathrm{IR}}}{c}z + \frac{\omega z}{v}  = \\ = \int_0^z \left( \frac{\omega n_{\mathrm{XUV}}}{c} -\frac{\omega}{v} \right) \, \mathrm{d}z -\frac{\omega n_{\mathrm{IR}}}{c}z + \frac{\omega z}{v} = \\ = \frac{\omega}{c}(n_{\mathrm{XUV}}-n_{\mathrm{IR}})z = \frac{\omega}{c} (\chi_{\mathrm{XUV}} - \chi_{\mathrm{IR}}) \,. $$ This is the expected outcome where the signal is perfectly phase-matched (all the emitters are in phase and sum constructively) for $\chi_{\mathrm{XUV}} = \chi_{\mathrm{IR}}$.

 ### Gas-pressure specifier
+The possibilities for the density profile are defined by the variable `pressure`.
+If the density profile is constant (for a gas cell), it is just a scalar value.
+Otherwise, it's a dictionary with the following entries:
+* `'zgrid'` and `'value'`: this option specifies the pressure modulation in $z$: along the propagation direction.
+The array `pressure['zgrid']` is then a grid with the values of the pressure stored in the array `pressure['value']`.
+* `'rgrid'` and `'value'`: this options is fully analogical to the previous point except the pressure modulation is in the radial coordinate.
+* `'zgrid'`, `'rgrid'` and `'value'`: this option provides modulation in both $z$- and $r$-coordinates. `pressure['value']` is then a 2D-array with the $(z,r)$-order.

+First, note that the `'zgrid'` to specify the pressure modulation is not related in any way to the main computational grid.
+The only goal is to provide a sufficiently smooth grid for the pressure modulation.
+For example, two points will be sufficient for a constant gradient of the pressure modulation.
+(Additionally, note that the option with $r$-modulation is rather academic as it would require precise alignment of the incident laser with radially modulated medium profile.
+This option is then included more as template for gas jets in future full-dimensional implementation.)

 ## Implementation comments
 The main integral is computed numerically.
 The implementation is straighforward, there is nested loop over the far-field (FF) screen coordinates $(\rho_{\mathrm{FF}},\omega)$.
 By default, the integration is done by the scipy trapecoidal rule, however, the integrator is modifiable by one of the inputs of the procedure.
 The integral is split into two parts: 1) The radial integral, which is indpendently usable for thin targets as well; 2) The longitudinal $z$-integration that accounts for the phase-matching, the density modulation and the absorption.